Prag8855/aab/content/guides/residence-permit.md

 In Berlin, you must convert your National Visa **8 weeks before it expires**, not sooner.[^26]

-If your National Visa is valid for your whole stay in Germany, you don't need to convert it to a residence permit.[^31] For example, if your internship visa is valid for your whole internship, you don't need to do anything.
+If you will leave Germany before your National Visa expires, you don't need to convert it.[^31] For example, if you have a 12 month [[National Visa]] for a 9 month internship, you don't need to convert it into a residence permit.

 To convert your National Visa into a residence permit: